White Paper of 1939: Background

 Following Adolf Hitler's rise to power, European Jews were increasingly prepared to spend the money necessary to enter Palestine.
 The 1935 Nuremberg Laws stripped the 500,000 German Jews of their citizenship.
-Jewish migration was impeded by Nazi restrictions on the transfer of finances abroad (departing Jews had to abandon their property), but the Jewish Agency was able to negotiate an agreement that allowed Jews resident in Germany to buy German goods for export to Palestine, thus circumventing the restrictions.
+Jewish migration was impeded by Nazi restrictions on the transfer of finances abroad (departing Jews had to abandon their property), but the Jewish Agency for Israel was able to negotiate an agreement that allowed Jews resident in Germany to buy German goods for export to Palestine, thus circumventing the restrictions.

 The large numbers of Jews entering Palestine was a cause of the 1936–1939 Arab revolt in Palestine.
 Britain responded to the revolt by appointing a royal commission, the Peel Commission, which went to Palestine and undertook a thorough study of the issues.
 The Peel Commission recommended in 1937 for Palestine to be partitioned into two states: one Arab the other Jewish.
 The proposal was rejected by the Arabs while the Zionist response was "neither positive nor negative" and the Peel Commission failed to stem the violence.
 In January 1938, the Woodhead Commission explored the practicalities of partition and considered three different plans, one of which was based on the Peel Plan.
 Reporting in 1938, the Woodhead Commission rejected the plan, primarily on the grounds that it could not be implemented without a massive forced transfer of Arabs, an option that the British government had already ruled out.
 With dissent from some of its members, the Commission instead recommended a plan that would leave the Galilee under British mandate, but it emphasised serious problems with it such as a lack of financial self-sufficiency of the proposed Arab state.
 The British government accompanied the publication of the Woodhead Report by a statement of policy rejecting partition as impracticable for "political, administrative and financial difficulties".
-It proposed a substantially-smaller Jewish state, including the coastal plain only.
+It proposed a substantially smaller Jewish state, including the coastal plain only.
 The Évian Conference, convened by the United States in July 1938, failed to find any agreement to deal with the rapidly growing number of Jewish refugees, increasing pressure on the British to find a solution to the problem of Jewish immigration to Palestine.

 London Conference

 In February 1939, the British called the London Conference to negotiate an agreement between Arabs and Jews in Palestine.
 The Arab delegates attended on the condition that they would not meet directly with the Jewish representatives, which would constitute recognition of Jewish claims over Palestine.
 The British government, therefore, held separate meetings with the two sides.
-The conference ended in failure on March 17.
+The conference ended in failure on 17 March.

 In the wake of World War II, the British believed that Jewish support was either guaranteed or unimportant.
 However, the government feared hostility from the Arab world.
 That geopolitical consideration was, in Raul Hilberg's word, "decisive" to British policies since Egypt, Iraq and Saudi Arabia were independent and allied with Britain.